 Her film, IN THIS LIFE, won BEST EXPERIMENTAL FILM at the Brooklyn Film Festival and BEST MUSICAL at the Rhode Island Int'l Film Festival, and played to a sold out theater at Lincoln Center's Dance on Camera Festival.
 It has screened at 14 festivals and is touring college campuses including Santa Monica College where it played to an audience of four hundred.
 The film is currently available on broadcast and online on ALL ARTS.
 It has received press and accolades from NY Times, LA Review of Books, Forbes, and others.

 Her film, BEHIND THE WALL, won 8 awards including among others, BEST DIRECTOR at the Art of Brooklyn Film Festival, BEST SHORT FILM at the Moondance Film Festival and the Panavision Grant for BEST CINEMATOGRAPHY at the Rhode Island International Film Festival.
 The film went on to screen at 28 festivals and screenings worldwide.
 Dance Magazine called it: “The Genre-Defying Dance film you didn’t know you needed in your life.”

-She is a co-producer on the feature documentary, BEING BEBE, which premiered at the TRIBECA FILM FESTIVAL and has received distribution from OutTV.
+She is a co-producer on the feature documentary, BEING BEBE, which premiered at the TRIBECA FILM FESTIVAL, won BEST DOCUMENTARY at the Sound Unseen Film Festival, screened at over 25 fests, and has received distribution from OutTV among others.

 Guez directs branded content for clients like Lincoln Center, JP Morgan, Conde Nast, Pfizer, and other brands.